corp-por/docs/content/WorldCreator/folder-structure.md

 ## raw

-The World Creator can load a map folder if there's a raw folder container [.chunx](/worldcreator/chunk/#chunx) files.
+The World Creator can load a map folder if there's a raw folder containing [.chunx](/worldcreator/chunk/#chunx) files.
 This is also where World Creator will save data to when a map save is done.
 Only the chunks that have edits will be saved.

 ## bin